Table of Contents

-If 4 or more of your answers are YES, then you are being held captive to the symptoms of PTSD. – Source
+If four or more of your answers are YES, you are being held captive to the symptoms of PTSD. – Source

-Sarah who lived through debt said, “When I was debt, it didn’t just feel like “stress”- it felt like my life was falling apart.
+Sarah, who lived through debt, said, “When I was in debt, it didn’t just feel like “stress”- it felt like my life was falling apart.
 It also left me wondering if I will ever shake the feeling that I could lose everything again at the drop of a hat.”

 Academic Studies About Financial PTSD

 There are no known studies to date examining the risk of PTSD associated with sudden and dramatic personal financial loss.
-A Web-based, online, nonprobability convenience survey of 172 Madoff victims (56% female; mean age, 60.9 years) using the Posttraumatic Stress List Checklist, civilian version was conducted 8 to 10 months following the focal event.
+However, a Web-based, online, nonprobability convenience survey of 172 Madoff victims (56% female; mean age, 60.9 years) using the Posttraumatic Stress List Checklist, civilian version, was conducted 8 to 10 months following the focal event.

 Sociodemographic information and data concerning anxiety/depression and health-related concerns were gathered by self-report questionnaire.
 A five-point Likert-type scale was used to assess victim response to government regulatory systems.

-Results demonstrated that a majority of respondents (55.7%) met criteria for a presumptive DSM-IV-TR diagnosis of PTSD, and as a group, respondents acknowledged high levels of anxiety (60.7%), depression (58%), and health-related problems (34%).
+Results demonstrated that most respondents (55.7%) met the criteria for a presumptive DSM-IV-TR diagnosis of PTSD.
+As a group, respondents acknowledged high levels of anxiety (60.7%), depression (58%), and health-related problems (34%).
 Victims overwhelmingly affirmed a substantial loss of confidence in financial institutions (90%).
-This raises a public health concern as to governmental response and counseling needs during times of severe economic trauma.
+This raises a public health concern regarding governmental response and counseling needs during severe economic trauma.

-Dr. Goulston, who I previously mentioned, describes in an interview which you can listen to here, some key experiences of those with debt PTSD.
+Dr. Goulston, who I previously mentioned, describes in an interview which you can listen to here, some critical experiences of those with debt PTSD.

-Goulston: I think what goes on for a lot of people, something that I call the “Four D’s of financial PTSD,” and that’s debt, dependency, distrust and then our denials in working.
-And what that means is when you’re in debt, whenever someone calls you to try to get money from you, it re-traumatizes you, it makes you realize how you don’t have what you thought you had.
+Goulston: I think what goes on for a lot of people, something that I call the “Four D’s of financial PTSD,” and that’s debt, dependency, distrust, and then our denials in working.
+And that means when you’re in debt, whenever someone calls you to try to get money from you, it retraumatizes you and makes you realize you don’t have what you thought you had.
 And then, when you feel that vulnerable, you reach out — who can I depend on?
 Who can I rely on?
-I’ll call my stock broker, I’ll call my financial person.
+I’ll call my stock broker; I’ll call my financial person.
 I’ll read the news.
-And then what happens is when you hear the news changing from day-to-day, you feel I can’t trust anyone.
+And then when you hear the news changing from day to day, you feel I can’t trust anyone.

-So when you’re in a state of feeling like the world is trying to take more money from you and you don’t even have that much leftover, and who can you depend on, because you don’t know what you can do under your own control, and the people that you have trusted, you can’t trust anymore.
-It puts you into this real state of irritability, almost brittleness, fragility.
-And that’s where the fourth D is, what allows us to get through life is denial that functions…
+So when you’re in a state of feeling like the world is trying to take more money from you and you don’t even have that much leftover, who can you depend on because you don’t know what you can do under your control, and the people that you have trusted, you can’t trust anymore.
+So it puts you into a state of irritability, almost brittleness, and fragility.
+And that’s where the fourth D is.
+So what allows us to get through life is denial that functions…

 Moon: “I’d rather not think about it.”

 Goulston: There you go.
 I mean, if we were aware of how dangerous it is to drive, how dangerous it is to fly, all the side effects of every medication we take — if we didn’t have healthy denial, we would be frozen.
 So I think what’s happening is people are living with these four D’s constantly, which leads to “so what do you do about it?”
-So any thing that’ll help you regain a sense of control will help you feel better.
-And also, talk with each other and you listen to each other, makes it better.
+So anything that’ll help you regain a sense of control will help you feel better.
+And also, talking with each other and you listen to each other makes it better.

-Moon: What are some of the warning signs, if you will, that you might be experiencing this?
+Moon: What are some warning signs if you will be experiencing this?

-Goulston: OK, warning signs are you feel a change in your personality, you tend to be irritable, you snap at people, you’re withdrawn.
-But the key signs for PTSD is that you tend to relive the event over again, either in dreams or you even have flashbacks when you read the newspaper.
-And you want to avoid it, you want to avoid being re-traumatized, because if you’re feeling vulnerable and you get another hit, a lot of people feel shattered, I just won’t come back.
+Goulston: OK, warning signs are you feel a change in your personality, you tend to be irritable, snap at people, you’re withdrawn.
+But the acute symptom of PTSD is that you tend to relive the event repeatedly, either in dreams or having flashbacks when you read the newspaper.
+And you want to avoid it.
+You want to avoid being retraumatized because many people feel shattered if you’re feeling vulnerable and you get another hit.
+I just won’t come back.
 And then the third thing is that you have this increased arousal in your hyper-vigilance.
 So you can’t ever totally lower your guard.
-And if you think about it, think about that you can never lower your guard, so you never know what it’s like to relax.
+And if you think about it, believe that you can never lower your guard, so you never know what it’s like to relax.